-Villas and apartments in Sicily
+Villas in Sicily I Apartments in Sicily

 Sicily is Italy's largest island and the largest island in the Mediterranean Sea.
 It's famed for its beautiful beaches, cuisine, and fascinating history.
 Nature seems to have endowed all its wonders to this land: mountains, hills and above all the sea, with its incredible colours, its crystal-clear water and the beauty of its coastline.
 In Sicily, the Mediterranean Sea offers unique and intense sceneries unlike anywhere else in Italy with scents and flavours of uncontaminated nature.
 Its great volcanoes are also symbols of the irresistible beauty and vitality of this incredibly charming region.